vertoforce/genericenricher/README.md

 - FTP (Looking at file data)
 - ELK (Looking at data in indices)
 - SQL (Reading data in database tables)
+- HTTP (Read webpage, might implement crawling in the future)